 Sabai Corner is one of the lesser-known local restaurants in Phuket, being situated in a jungle between Nai Harn and Kata.
 While the food is fairly conventional, the real attraction is the view, which spans Kata Noi, Kata Yai and Karon beaches as well as the tiny Pu Island.
 Sabai Corner also offers cheap, tasty Thai food and alcoholic beverages to complement the expansive scenery.
 Read More...

 - Opening Hours: Daily from 9am to 10pm

 - Tel: +66 (0)89 875 5525

-If you want to see a striking big Buddha statue, most people head straight for the big white marble one looking out across Chalong from the hills above Kata.
-Wat Khao Rang’s beautiful golden Buddha image was the island’s original Big Buddha, but it has virtually vanished into obscurity after the completion of the more famous one in the Nakkerd Hills.
-This has the advantage of meaning that you can look around and take photos without being in the middle of a crowd of other visitors.
+If you want to see a striking big Buddha statue, most people head straight for the white marble one looking out across Chalong from the hills above Kata.
+Wat Khao Rang’s golden Buddha image was the island’s original Big Buddha, but it has virtually vanished into obscurity after the completion of the more famous one in the Nakkerd Hills.
+A visit to original sculpture means that you can look around and take photos without having to jostle with a huge crowd.
 Read More...

 Among the many beautiful islands off Phuket, Koh Bon is one of the least well-known, mostly because it is among the least developed.
-Well off the typical day-trippers route, the only way to reach it is by chartering a long-tail boat from Rawai.
-Once you’ve made the 15-minute crossing, you will find a simple restaurant, pristine white sands and very little else on the 1.2km-long island.
+Well off the typical day-trippers route, you can reach it is by chartering a long-tail boat from Rawai.
+Once you’ve made the 15-minute crossing, you will find a simple restaurant, pristine white sands, and very little else on the 1.2-km-long island.
 Read More...